fanout/zurl/README.md

 print json.loads(sock.recv()[1:])
 ```

 Every language can already make HTTP requests directly, so what good is this?
-Zurl is mainly useful for implementing Webhooks, because applications don't need to keep state or worry about concurrency.
-Zurl even offers protection from evil URLs.
+Zurl is mainly useful for implementing Webhooks, because applications don't need to keep state nor worry about concurrency.
+Zurl even offers protection from [evil URLs](http://blog.fanout.io/2014/01/27/how-to-safely-invoke-webhooks/).

 Zurl can also make sense as part of a greater ZeroMQ-based architecture, where you want to integrate HTTP itself into your pipeline.